aloftdata/aloftdata.eu/pages/vpts-csv.md

 ---
 layout: table-schema # See _layouts/table-schema.html for page functionality
-title: VPTS
+title: VPTS CSV
-permalink: /vpts/
+permalink: /vpts-csv/
 ---

-VPTS is a community developed **data exchange format** for biological signals detected by weather radars.
+VPTS CSV is a community developed **data exchange format** for biological signals detected by weather radars.
 VPTS (vertical profile time series) express the density, speed and direction of biological signals such as birds, bats and insects within a weather radar volume, grouped into altitude layers (`height`) and measured over time (`datetime`).

-VPTS is a tabular format (rows and columns), allowing data to be expressed as CSV files.
+VPTS CSV is a tabular format (rows and columns), allowing data to be expressed as CSV files.
 Columns/fields are defined below using [Table Schema](https://specs.frictionlessdata.io/table-schema/) properties.
 The format aims to be simple rather than comprehensive, containing the most important information, rather than all the available metadata.

-VPTS is maintained at <https://github.com/enram/vpts>.
+VPTS CSV is maintained at <https://github.com/enram/vpts-csv>.

 ## Example